School Committee - February 06, 2025

 We are a super diverse town.

 And by trying to offer everybody a day or half a day, we just cannot do it.
+We have a huge Russian population.

 We are not offering Orthodox Christmas.